Mexico Topic 12

 The Shift

-The slow and steady decline of the Institutional Revolutionary Party (PRI) began in earnest with the moral and political fallout from the 1968 Tlatelolco Massacre, which irreparably damaged the party’s revolutionary image and legitimacy.
-In the decades that followed, successive presidents—Luis Echeverría Álvarez (1970–1976), José López Portillo (1976–1982), Miguel de la Madrid (1982–1988), and Carlos Salinas de Gortari (1988–1994)—each confronted new economic crises and growing public distrust.
+The slow and steady decline of the Institutional Revolutionary Party (PRI) began in earnest with the political fallout from the 1968 Tlatelolco Massacre.
+It irreparably damaged the party’s revolutionary image and legitimacy.
+In the decades that followed, successive presidents, from Luis Echeverría Álvarez (1970–1976) to Carlos Salinas de Gortari (1988–1994), confronted new economic crises and growing public distrust.
 These leaders attempted to revitalize the Mexican state through ambitious reforms, shifts toward neoliberal economic policies, and efforts to reassert centralized control.
-However, widespread corruption, ballooning external debt, and social inequality persisted—undermining public faith in the PRI’s governance.
+However, widespread corruption, ballooning external debt, and social inequality persisted and undermined public faith in the PRI’s governance.

 The political consequences of these economic and social fractures were fully realized in the 2000 presidential election, when Vicente Fox of the National Action Party (PAN) defeated the PRI, ending its 71-year monopoly on the presidency.
 This historic election marked the beginning of Mexico’s democratic transition.
 The PRI’s defeat was driven by a convergence of factors: the economic instability of the 1980s and 1990s, growing public disillusionment with corruption, and a failure to curb violence and drug trafficking.
 The 1994 assassination of PRI candidate Luis Donaldo Colosio deeply shocked the nation and underscored the internal crises plaguing the party.
 In particular, the administration of Carlos Salinas was widely seen as emblematic of elite enrichment and political manipulation, contributing further to the PRI’s deteriorating image.

 Upon taking office, Vicente Fox sought to modernize Mexico’s political institutions and improve transparency.
-His successor, Felipe Calderón (2006–2012), continued these efforts but became most closely associated with launching a militarized war on drug cartels.
+His successor, Felipe Calderón (2006–2012), continued these efforts and launched a militarized war on drug cartels.
 Though Calderón also expanded housing development and attempted to broaden healthcare coverage, his presidency was marred by escalating drug-related violence, human rights concerns, and continued economic inequality.
-As with his predecessors, Calderón struggled with the enduring challenge of the deep socioeconomic divide—a feature that has come to define modern Mexican governance.
+As with his predecessors, Calderón struggled with the enduring challenge of the deep socioeconomic divide.

 A New Mexico

-Mexican politics from the presidency of Felipe Calderón (2006–2012) to the upcoming 2024 elections has been marked by significant shifts in governance, party dominance, and democratic challenges.
-Calderón, of the conservative National Action Party (PAN), launched an aggressive military campaign against drug cartels, initiating a bloody drug war that led to a dramatic rise in violence and human rights abuses, with over 60,000 deaths during his tenure.
-Although Calderón maintained economic stability, inequality and public insecurity remained unresolved.
+Mexican politics from the presidency of Felipe Calderón to the upcoming 2024 elections was marked by significant shifts in governance, party dominance, and democratic challenges.
 In 2012, the Institutional Revolutionary Party (PRI) returned to power under Enrique Peña Nieto, promising reforms through the “Pacto por México,” including liberalization of the energy sector and education reform.
-However, his administration became synonymous with corruption and impunity, especially after the disappearance of 43 students from Ayotzinapa and multiple high-profile scandals, severely damaging public trust in the PRI.
+However, his administration became synonymous with corruption and impunity, especially after the disappearance of 43 students from Ayotzinapa and multiple high-profile scandals.
+This severely damaged public trust in the PRI.

 This paved the way for the 2018 electoral victory of Andrés Manuel López Obrador (AMLO), a long-time opposition figure who won by a landslide under the MORENA party.
 Promising to end corruption and reduce inequality, AMLO launched his so-called “Fourth Transformation”, expanding social programs and undertaking major infrastructure projects such as the Maya Train and Dos Bocas refinery.
-However, critics argue his government has increasingly centralized power, weakened democratic institutions, and militarized public functions—including policing and infrastructure administration—despite his earlier opposition to such tactics.
-While AMLO remains popular among large segments of the population, especially the working class, concerns about democratic backsliding have grown.
+However, critics argue his government had increasingly centralized power, weakened democratic institutions, and militarized public functions.
+While AMLO remains popular among large segments of the population, especially the working class, concerns about democratic backsliding had emerged.

 The 2024 elections represent a pivotal moment in Mexican politics.
-Claudia Sheinbaum, former mayor of Mexico City and AMLO’s political heir, is the frontrunner representing MORENA and could become Mexico’s first female president.
-Running against her is Xóchitl Gálvez, representing a coalition of opposition parties (PAN, PRI, and PRD), who is seen as a defender of democratic norms and a critic of AMLO’s increasingly authoritarian tendencies.
-The election will not only determine the next president but will also renew all 500 seats in the Chamber of Deputies and 128 in the Senate, potentially reshaping legislative dynamics.
-Notably, the electoral process has been marred by unprecedented levels of political violence, with numerous local and regional candidates assassinated—highlighting the enduring influence of organized crime and challenges to electoral integrity.
+Claudia Sheinbaum, former mayor of Mexico City and AMLO’s political heir, was the frontrunner representing MORENA and would become Mexico’s first female president.
+Running against her was Xóchitl Gálvez, representing a coalition of opposition parties (PAN, PRI, and PRD), who was seen as a defender of democratic norms and a critic of AMLO’s increasingly authoritarian tendencies.

 In Closing